gryphonshafer/pnwquizzing/docs/assets_for_quizzing/S-SOPs.md

 For individuals missing a meet due to weather:

-- If missing one of the first 3 meets or District Championships, the individual will receive a 0 average for that meet
+- If missing one of the first 3 meets or Championships, the individual will receive a 0 average for that meet
-- If missing District Meet 4, the individual will receive a 0 for 10% of that meet and 10% weight applied to District Meet 5
+- If missing Meet 4, the individual will receive a 0 for 10% of that meet and 10% weight applied to Meet 5
-- If missing District Meet 5, the individual will receive a 0 for 10% of that meet and 15% weight applied to District Championships
+- If missing Meet 5, the individual will receive a 0 for 10% of that meet and 15% weight applied to Championships

 For teams missing a meet due to weather:

-- If missing District Meet 3, the team will receive Last Place for 15% of that meet and 10% weight applied to District Meet 4
+- If missing Meet 3, the team will receive Last Place for 15% of that meet and 10% weight applied to Meet 4
-- If missing District Meet 4, the team will receive Last Place for 25% of that meet and 10% weight applied to District Meet 5
+- If missing Meet 4, the team will receive Last Place for 25% of that meet and 10% weight applied to Meet 5
-- If missing District Meets 1, 2, 5, or District Championships, the team will receive Last Place for that meet
+- If missing Meets 1, 2, 5, or Championships, the team will receive Last Place for that meet